About this consent

 - you will need to meet the benefit to New Zealand test

-- the interest in fishing quota must be capable of being registered in the Quota Register or the Annual Catch Entitlement Register
+- the interest in fishing quota must be capable of being registered in the Quota Register or the Annual Catch Entitlement Register.

-- your application may be subject to a national interest assessment.
+Your application may be subject to a national interest assessment.

 Applications that include a significant business asset

 If your application includes a significant business asset, you will need to provide tax information when you apply.
 We will pass this information directly to Inland Revenue without viewing it.
-Please note that we will not start to assess your application until we receive confirmation from Inland Revenue that information is complete.
+Note that we will not start to assess your application until we receive confirmation from Inland Revenue that information is complete.